 - The need to be reassured and valued regarding their image

 - A psychological suffering and a deep malaise

 >>> Read why do I constantly need attention? <<<

 - You are obsessed with what others think: this question consumes you every day.

 - You hate to be hated: you multiply the attentions, sometimes excessive, to turn the situation to your advantage.

 - You can't say no: you are afraid of hurting others; whether it's to end a relationship or to refuse a date with friends.
-You are even willing to do things that put you in trouble, such as agreeing to keep the neighbor's cat when you are allergic to it!
+Furthermore, you are even willing to do things that put you in trouble, such as agreeing to keep the neighbor's cat when you are allergic to it!